- Traditional handcrafted cookware

 - Food safe, lead free

-This rustic cazuela dish is ideal for cooking classic Spanish recipes such as fabada stew, and is just as useful for preparing your favorite casserole.
-Each terra cotta cazuela has a bright white glaze, and will add a cheerful accent to your kitchen.
+This beautiful cazuela dish will add a dash of color to your kitchen!
+Made of rustic terra cotta, it is ideal for cooking Spanish recipes such as gambas al ajillo (garlic shrimp), and is just as useful for roasting chicken or potatoes.
+Each cazuela has a bright blue glaze, and will add a cheerful accent to your cookware collection.

-We use our cazuelas as a go-to in the kitchen, perfect for cooking hot dishes or as a serving dish for any kind of tapa or snack.
+We use our cazuelas as a go-to dish in the kitchen, great for cooking hot dishes or as a serving dish for any kind of tapa or snack.

 The glaze on the cazuela is safe for all applications and contains no lead.
 As each piece is hand painted, the exact color may vary.